 The Pastoral Support Team was highly successful again this year.
-Referrals were made to early help, family counselling, animal therapy, parenting classes, family therapy, family workers, the MHST, staff counselling and supervision, housing, the foodbank, faithworks, children's clubs and activity days.
+Referrals were made to early help, mosaic, family counselling, animal therapy, parenting classes, family therapy, family workers, the MHST, staff counselling and supervision, housing, the foodbank, faithworks, children's clubs and activity days.
 Support was also given with mental health, medical health support referrals, family breakdowns and domestic abuse.
 Where necessary referrals were made through CHAD to provide support at a higher level.
 This has undoubtedly provided a safe living and learning environment for some of our most vulnerable learners and has placed the school firmly at the heart of the community.

-Phonics - Year 1 - 50% of Pupil Premium pupils passed the phonics check Phonics Recheck - Year 2 - 50% of Pupil Premium passed the phonics check Key Stage 1 - Year 2 - 25% at ARE across Reading, Writing, Maths Multiplication Tables Check - Year 4 - 0 out of 1 Disadvantaged pupil in 2022-2023 achieved 25/25 (Scored 19/25)
+Phonics - Year 1 - 50% of Pupil Premium pupils passed the phonics check Phonics Recheck - Year 2 - There were no Pupil Premium pupils in this cohort

+Key Stage 1 - Year 2 - There were no Pupil Premium pupils in this cohort

+Multiplication Tables Check - Year 4 - 3 pupils - scores 20/21/24 out of 25Key Stage 2 2021-2022

-National WORKING BELOW NA- TIONAL EXPECTATIONS WORKING AT OR ABOVE NATIONAL EXPECTATIONS WORKING ABOVE NA- TIONAL EXPECTATIONS
+National ORKING BELOW NATIONAL EXPECTATIONS WORKING AT OR ABOVE IATIONAL EXPECTATIONS ORKING ABOVE NATIONAL EXPECTATIONS

-SCHOOL 3% 97% 50%
+SCHOOL 0% 100% 44%

-READING NATIONAL 27% 73%
+READING NATIONAL 26% 74% 28%

-SCHOOL 13% 87% 30%
+SCHOOL 8% 92% 20%

-WRITING NATIONAL 29% 71%
+WRITING 29% 69% 20%

-SCHOOL 7% 93% 40%
+SCHOOL 0% 100% 36%

-MATHS NATIONAL 27% 73%
+MATHS NATIONAL 29% 71% 27%

-SCHOOL 3% 97% 43%
+EGPS SCHOOL 0% 100% 44%

-EGPS NATIONAL 28% 72%
+NATIONAL 28% 72% 36%

-10% Pupil Premium pupils in the 22-23 Year 6 cohort.
+There were no Pupil Premium pupils in the21-22 Year 6 cohort.